jsoref/pdns/pdns/recursordist/docs/settings.rst

 - Default: no (disabled)

 Whether to track newly observed domains, i.e. never seen before.
-This is a probablistic algorithm, using a stable bloom filter to store records of previously seen domains.
+This is a probabilistic algorithm, using a stable bloom filter to store records of previously seen domains.
 When enabled for the first time, all domains will appear to be newly observed, so the feature is best left enabled for e.g. a week or longer before using the results.
 Note